xmartlabs/fountain/README.md

 }
 ```

-_Despite Fountain is in an experimental state, we believe the API won't receive major changes._
+> Despite Fountain is in experimental state, we believe the API won't receive major changes.

 ## Usage
 You can also read the [full documentation](https://xmartlabs.gitbook.io/fountain/).